Browsing Tag:

 arizona

-Travel is the Vehicle that Connects Past, Present, and Future
+Travel Connects to The Past, Present, and Future

 Black Arizona landforms against a vibrant, flaming sunset

-While road tripping in 2016 to complete my “All 50 States” tour, I pulled over along a desolate highway.
+Travel connects us, not only to people in present day, but all thorugout time.
+I realized this while road tripping in 2016.
+On my quest to complete my “All 50 States” tour, I pulled over along a desolate highway.
 The sunset views against Arizona’s Painted Desert deserved so much more than a passing glance as I drove through.
 I got out of my car and stood amidst absolute, complete silence and watched nature take place.

 I’d never seen anything like it.
-Iridescence cascaded into/like an overture/coloratura across the sky.
-The sun painted murals on rock formations.
-Fallen, petrified trees from the late Triassic period, 225 million years ago interspersed throughout the barren landscapes soon gave way to majestic silhouettes accented by stars that seemed close enough to pull right out of the sky.
+Iridescence cascaded from the heavens into earth like a visual coloratura across the sky.
+The creator painted momentary murals on rock formations.
+Fallen, petrified trees from the late Triassic period, — 225 million years ago —- interspersed throughout the barren landscapes soon gave way to majestic silhouettes accented by stars that seemed to applaud the performance.

-There I stood, somewhere between, “the bright blessed day and dark sacred night” that inspired Armstrong’s crooning and led him to rejoice, “What a wonderful world.”
-Wonderful world, indeed.
+There I stood.
+This little country girl a long way from home, standing somewhere between, “the bright blessed day and dark sacred night” that inspired Armstrong’s rejoicing in, “What a Wonderful World.”

-At the moment, an elucidation that captured this experience from Forest Gump, long buried in the depths of my mind, rose to the surface, “In the desert, when the sun comes up, I couldn’t tell where heaven stopped, and Earth began.
+“In the desert, when the sun comes up, I couldn’t tell where heaven stopped, and Earth began.
 It was so beautiful.”
-At this moment, I too struggled to distinguish Heaven from Earth.
-For the first time, I understood.

-Surrounded by both vast nothingness and the density of significance at once, all of the people I love came to mind.
+Engulfed in awe of this masterpiece, my heart overflowed with gratitude that the composer saw fit to share this moment with me.
+Surrounded by both vast nothingness and the density of significance at once, all the people I love came to mind.
 I wanted them to have a moment like this.
-I wished they could witness this.
-I craved for them to feel all of this.
+I wished my loved ones could witness a moment like this.
+I craved for everyone to feel all of this.
+And perhaps they had.

 desert sunrise with beautiful artistic hues of pinks, purples, and blues.

-I want you to know how these colors feel.
+I hope everyone get to know how these colors feel in their lifetime.

-I view the world through a historical lens.
-Whereas an engineer may look at something and ask how it works, I look for clues left by previous generations to learn the story of why and document to provide clues for the next.
-I travel in order to cover as much ground as possible to increase the probability that I trace the steps of my progenitors but also, lay a path for descendants.
-I try to have many unique experiences so when others experience the same, it bridges a gap of understanding in a way that it couldn’t by being explained.
+As a historian, I view the world through a historical lens.
+Whereas an engineer may look at something and ask how?
+I ask why and look for clues left by previous generations to learn the story.
+I travel to cover as much ground as possible.
+So I intentionally increase the probability that I trace the steps of my predecessors.
+I try to have many unique experiences so when others experience the same, it bridges a gap of understanding in a way that couldn’t be explained by words and pictures.

 In Destinations, United States, Utah on